-- What SOP do you have in place to handle a recall? - Do you have a quarantine procedure in place for recalled products?
+- What SOP do you have in place to handle a recall? - Do you have a guarantine procedure in place for recalled products?

-- Checking inventory for the recalled product - · Checking with the director to see if you received the recalled product - Putting the recalled product in a specific place in their respective areas-dry storage, fridge, or freezer-and marking as DO NOT USE - RECALLED PRODUCT
+- Checking inventory for the recalled product - Checking with the director to see if you received the recalled product - Putting the recalled product in a specific place in their respective areas-dry storage, fridge, or freezer-and marking as DO NOT USE - RECALLED PRODUCT

-Objective: Describe how to find allergens in the ingredient statement on the food label that are not among the nine major, are in bulk items, or are in USDA Foods.
+Objective: Describe how to read the ingredient statement on a food label to find allergens that are 1) not among the nine major food allergens, 2) in bulk items, or 3) in USDA Foods.